Fieldwire/fieldwire_api_docs/source/includes/_teams.md

 Content-Type: application/json
 ```

-This endpoint updates a specific team.
+This endpoint deletes a team.

 ### HTTP Request